stronnag/impload/README.md

 # Introduction

 [impload](https://github.com/stronnag/impload) is a cross-platform command line application to upload missions in a number of formats to an iNav flight controller.
+"Alien" formats may also be converted to MW-XML.
 Supported formats include:

 * MW XML mission files (as used by [mwp](https://github.com/stronnag/mwptools), ezgui, mission planner for inav)
 * apmplanner / qgroundcontrol mission files